jfr3000/drip/README.md

 You can run the tests with `npm test`.

 ## Debugging
 In order to see logging output from the app, run `npm run log` in a separate terminal.
+You can output specific code you want to see, with:
+`console.log(theVariableIWantToSeeHere)`
+or just a random string to check if this piece of code is actually running:
+`console.log("HELLO")`.

 ## NFP rules
 More information about how the app calculates fertility status and bleeding predictions in the [wiki on Gitlab](https://gitlab.com/bloodyhealth/drip/wikis/home)

+## Adding a new tracking icon
+1. We use [fontello](http://fontello.com/) to create icon fonts for us.
+You need to upload the complete set of tracking icons (bleeding, mucus, ...) including the new icon you wish to add, all in SVG.
+2. Download webfont from fontello
+3. Copy both the content of `config.json` and `font.tff` into `assets/fonts`, replacing it with the current content of `config-drip-icon-font.json` and `drip-icon-font.tff`.
+4. Now run the following command in your console:
+`$ react-native link`
+5. You should be able to use the icon now within drip, e.g. in Cycle Day Overview and on the chart.